theirc/airbel/src/_studies/rise-for-nutrition.md

 description: >-
-  The RISE study will build on this evidence by positioning the IRC to lead a coalition of other implementing agencies who will operationally test the integration of treatment of uncomplicated SAM (severe acute malnutrition) with their own ICCM (integrated community case management) programs, share experiences, and consider necessary revisions to bring the protocol and toolkit to scale.
+  The RISE study will build on this evidence by positioning the IRC to lead a coalition of other implementing agencies who will operationally test the integration of treatment of uncomplicated severe acute malnutrition with their own integrated community case management programs, share experiences, and consider necessary revisions to bring the protocol and toolkit to scale.
 regions:
   - Kenya
   - Malawi